-Recommendation / Means to Achieve Objective Priority Assessment of Performance Relocate bins closer to Constitution Road (near the boom gate entry) so that they are more easily accessed by maintenance High Survey effectiveness of bin relocation in providing improved accessibility for maintenance staff Replace cricket fence and nets Medium Survey community feedback on, and satisfaction with replacement cricket fence and nets Convert basketball court to multipurpose court (including fencing) High Survey community feedback on, and satisfaction with conversion of court into multipurpose facility Upgrade childrens' playground facilities in particular to include diversity of ages and abilities (including adult play) Medium Survey community feedback on, and satisfaction with upgraded playground facilities Upgrade existing BBQ and picnic bench/table facility Medium Survey community feedback on, and satisfaction with upgraded facilities Provide additional BBQ facilities within park Medium Survey community feedback on, and satisfaction with additional facilities Provide additional seating as per Master Plan Medium Survey community feedback on, and satisfaction with additional seating Upgrade kickabout area and trial as an 'off-leash' dog area at certain hours Medium Survey community feedback on trial 'off-leash' doc area during specified hours Repurpose rocket structure into useable play element within the childrens playground Medium-Long Survey community feedback on, and satisfaction with repurposed rocket structure Provide low height permanent fence to bush care site boundary with gated entry Medium-Long Survey community and bush care group feedback on addition of permanent fence to bush care site Provide informal pathway (decomposed granite) within bushcare site to allow users to experience and learn within site without disruption to the site Medium Survey community and bush care group feedback on informal pathway Update signage and wayfinding across the site High Survey the level of community understanding of, and satisfaction with the installed interpretation elements Provide new bicycle racks Medium Survey level of use of new bicycle racks Relocate exercise station as per Masterplan Medium Survey community feedback on, and satisfaction with relocation of exercise station
+Recommendation / Means to Achieve Objective Priority Assessment of Performance Relocate bins closer to Constitution Road (near the boom gate entry) so that they are more easily accessed by maintenance High Survey effectiveness of bin relocation in providing improved accessibility for maintenance staff Replace cricket fence and nets Medium Survey community feedback on, and satisfaction with replacement cricket fence and nets Convert basketball court to multipurpose court (including fencing) High Survey community feedback on, and satisfaction with conversion of court into multipurpose facility Upgrade children's playground to an inclusive playground with particular focus on catering for a diverse range of ages and abilities.
+High Survey community feedback on, and satisfaction with upgraded playground facilities Upgrade existing BBQ and picnic bench/table facility Medium Survey community feedback on, and satisfaction with upgraded facilities Provide additional BBQ facilities within park Medium Survey community feedback on, and satisfaction with additional facilities Provide additional seating as per Master Plan Medium Survey community feedback on, and satisfaction with additional seating Upgrade kickabout area Medium Survey community feedback on, and satisfaction with kickabout area.
+Repurpose rocket structure into useable play element within the children's playground High Survey community feedback on, and satisfaction with re-purposed rocket structure Provide low height permanent fence to bushcare site boundary with gated entry Medium-Long Survey community and bushcare group feedback on addition of permanent fence to bushcare site Provide informal pathway (decomposed granite) within bushcare site to allow users to experience and learn within site without disruption to the site Medium Survey community and bushcare group feedback on informal pathway Update signage and wayfinding across the site High Survey the level of community understanding of, and satisfaction with the installed interpretation elements Provide new bicycle racks Medium Survey level of use of new bicycle racks Relocate exercise station as per Masterplan Medium Survey community feedback on, and satisfaction with relocation of exercise station